lucee/lucee-docs/docs/04.guides/06.extensions/03.extension-cfc-matrix/page.md

 Method | Description
 ------------ | -------------
-createStep(string: label, string: decription): ExtensionStep | Creates and links a new step. getSteps(): ExtensionStep[] | Returns all ExtensionSteps of the ExtesnionConfig.
+createStep(string: label, string: description): ExtensionStep | Creates and links a new step. getSteps(): ExtensionStep[] | Returns all ExtensionSteps of the ExtensionConfig.

 **ExtensionStep.cfc**

 Method | Description
 ------------ | -------------
-init(string: label, string: description): ExtensionStep | Initalizes the ExtensionStep CFC.
-Is called on creation. createGroup(string: label, string: decription): ExtensionStep | Creates and links a new group. getGroups(): ExtensionGroup[] | Returns all ExtensionGroups of the ExtesnionStep. getLabel(): string | Returns the label of the step getDescription(): string | Returns the description of the step. setLabel(string: label): void | Sets the label
+init(string: label, string: description): ExtensionStep | Initializes the ExtensionStep CFC.
+Is called on creation. createGroup(string: label, string: description): ExtensionStep | Creates and links a new group. getGroups(): ExtensionGroup[] | Returns all ExtensionGroups of the ExtensionStep. getLabel(): string | Returns the label of the step getDescription(): string | Returns the description of the step. setLabel(string: label): void | Sets the label